Chapter One (Ella Henderson album)

-Chapter One is the debut studio album by English singer an songwriter Ella Henderson.
+Chapter One is the debut studio album by English singer and songwriter Ella Henderson.
 It was released on 10 October 2014 by Syco Music.
 Chapter One reached number one in the UK in its first week of release.
 The album was preceded by the internationally successful single, "Ghost", as well as UK singles "Glow", "Yours" and "Mirror Man".
 In January 2015, the album was certified Platinum in the UK, shipping in excess of 300,000 copies.

 Background

 On 18 November 2012, Henderson finished in sixth place on the ninth series of The X Factor, despite being the favourite to win.
 On 15 December, whilst being interviewed on the RTÉ chat show The Saturday Night Show, she revealed that she had signed a record deal with Sony Music.
 On 22 January 2013, Henderson confirmed she had signed to Simon Cowell's record label Syco Music.
 Regarding her decision to sign with Syco, Henderson said, "The most important thing I was looking for was to be involved creatively, and which label presents me with the best team to bring the best out of me.
 The fact that [Cowell] is letting me be involved creatively is overwhelming."
 In an interview with Digital Spy, Henderson said that, "I wanted each song to explain a situation, and then [for] the next song [to] kind of get you through that.
 I write very openly and lyrically, so it's very much like an open diary.
 I had to make sure it runs like that.
 It took me a while to get the tracklisting right, but I'm happy with it now."

 On 15 June 2014, the same day as her debut single "Ghost" went to number one in the UK, Henderson announced the album's release date as 22 September 2014 through a series of tweets, posting one letter at a time.
 Shortly afterwards she announced on Twitter that the album would be available to pre-order the next day (16 June 2014).
 On 25 August, Henderson announced, on her Twitter account, that the album would be delayed until 13 October, "As I'm only just back [from an overseas tour] to start promoting".